egarbarino/vuejs-hangman/README.md

 # Why Vue.js?

-Luckily, Vue.js is outside the "framework wars"; it does not aim to be more powerful alternative to React or Angular.
-Its objective is being _approachable:_ let's get developers up and running in a short time and only add complexity when and if needed.
+Luckily, Vue.js is outside the "framework wars"; it does not aim to be a more powerful alternative to React or Angular.
+Its objective is being _approachable:_ "let's get developers up and running in a short time and only add complexity when and if needed"

-This tutorial should prove Vue.js' low ceremony approach to building Single Page Applications (SPAs).
+This project should prove Vue.js' low ceremony approach to building Single Page Applications (SPAs).

 # Getting Started